 The veterinary pain medications are the only safe option.
 Read about effective treatments for arthritis in dogs here.
 If your dog has taken any human anti-inflammatory, contact a vet immediately.
 See also paracetamol below.

-Motion sickness in dogs can be treated with Phenergan or Benadryl antihistamine tablets or liquid (see doses above) which may also cause mild drowsiness.
+Mild motion sickness in dogs can be treated with Phenergan or Benadryl antihistamine tablets (see doses above) which may also cause mild drowsiness.
 Ginger products used for people also appear safe.

 Bad Stuff: Most dog owners don’t see much success.
 Nowadays the only good drugs for car sickness are prescribed at the vet.
 Dramamine was great but was taken off the market due to problems with human abuse.